 Each diet and each meal has a base.
 If you are vegan, your meals are probably based on grains, vegetables, and fruits.
 If you follow a well-balanced diet, you may have potatoes, pasta, noodles, or rice as your base.
-Rice is widely used as a base in Asian countries and is also the main component of the rice diet.
-The people who live in the above-mentioned Asian countries, such as China, South Korea, and Japan are mostly skinny.
+Rice is widely used as the main starch in Asian countries and is also the main component of the rice diet.
+The people who live in Asian countries, such as China, South Korea, and Japan are mostly skinny.

 Even the statistics show that these countries have an impressively low percentage of people who are overweight (8) or obese (7).
 It’s no wonder why the rice diet keeps gaining more attention.
 But is eating rice really the key to weight loss and a fit body?
 To find out whether or not the rice diet will make you shed pounds, you need to understand the main rules of this diet, and what are its benefits and downsides.

 Although the rice diet has a long history of use, it is quite popular nowadays, and with time gains more and more followers.
 Its initial primary use was to help you improve heart and kidney health and fight obesity, but currently it is also widely used for its weight loss effects.
 It is a low-fat, low-sodium, low-protein, and low-calorie diet, which requires regular exercise and meditation (12).
 The daily energy limit in the first phase of the rice diet is 800 calories, which is very little, considering that you should also regularly exercise.
 After this phase, you are to increase the amount of consumed daily calories to 1,000-1,200, and this number must remain the same until you reach your target weight.
 Being highly restrictive, it has the following rules: